acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Okay, look again in the console and you will see that we now receive the full object with the payload as well.
 Great!

-We will need to add more functions to the store in just a little bit, but let's define the last concept of the Redux pattern: the *reducer*.
+We will need to add more functions to the store in just a little bit, but let's define the last concept of the Redux pattern - the *reducer*.

-It's a function that takes the previous (or current) state and an action, and returns a new state.
+A reducer is a function that takes the previous (or current) state and an action, and returns a new state.
 Easy peasy.

     function reducer(state, action) {
         return state;
     }

 The above reducer is perfectly valid.
-It is pure and will always return the same output no matter the input, but it doesn't do anything yet :-)
+It is pure and will always return the same output no matter what the input is, but it doesn't do anything yet :-)

 Let's continue with an implementation of the `ADD_TODO`-action: